verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --circuit_file <file>

-    Path to technology mapped user circuit in BLIF format.
+    Path to technology mapped user circuit in :ref:`BLIF format <vpr_blif_file>`.

-    .. note:: If specified the ``circuit`` positional argument is treated as the circuit name.
+    .. note:: If specified the :option:`circuit` positional argument is treated as the circuit name.

     .. seealso:: :option:`--circuit_format`